SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-26-pancoronavirus-vaccines.md

 Yes, by all means: do whatever the _zeitgeist_ and _l'esprit du temps_ nudge you to do, so long as you get your people vaccinated.

 So that's the sitch.
-The sitch is bad.
+The sitch is bad (aside from the typically excellent French humor).

 ## Some thngs are happening (slowly, but at least happening)